Department of Infrastructure, Transport, Regional Development and Communications Secretary's Scholarship

 - Written submission

-To apply for the Department of Infrastructure and Regional Development Secretary's Scholarship:
+To apply for a Department of Infrastructure, Transport, Regional Development and Communications Secretary's Scholarship:

 - Complete a Scholarship Online Application Form, ensuring all supporting documentation is completed and attached as outlined here